 - Pub.
-No. I/560 ISBN 978-1-4601-5855-5 (Printed Edition) - ISBN 978-1-4601-5856-2 (Online Edition / PDF) - ISSN 1489-4114 (Printed Edition) ISSN 2368-3643 (Online Edition)
+No. I/560 ISBN 978-1-4601-6116-6 (Printed Edition) - ISBN 978-1-4601-6117-3 (Online Edition / PDF) - ISSN 1489-4114 (Printed Edition) ISSN 2368-3643 (Online Edition)

-Cover photo - istockphoto.com/Rejean Bedard
+Cover photo - istockphoto.com/Jillian Cooper

-Important Information for 2023 - 2024
+Important Information for 2024 - 2025

 - Additional traps have been certified under the Agreement on International Humane Trapping Standards (AIHTS).
-Trappers are reminded that it is unlawful to use traps that do not meet the requirement of the AIHTS (pages 10-12). - Trappers are reminded that for the voluntary fisher collection program (see page 19) only the heads of fisher are currently being collected.
+Trappers are reminded that it is unlawful to use traps that do not meet the requirement of the AIHTS (pages 10-12). - We are beginning the phase-in period for mandatory use of certified Cage and Box traps for Raccoon.
+Beginning with the 2026/27 trapping season, only certified box and cage traps will be legal for use in the trapping of Raccoon. - Trappers are reminded that for the voluntary fisher collection program (see page 17) only the heads of fisher are currently being collected.
 AEP will no longer be providing a \$5 payment at the time of sample submission.
 We are currently discussing alternative incentives to promote participation in this program. - First time trappers must successfully complete the Alberta Trapper Education Course.
-If you are interested in taking the Alberta Trapper Education Course, contact the Alberta Trappers Association office in Westlock at (780) 349-6626, or visit http://albertatrappers.com/trapper-courses.html for a list of course locations and dates. - Non-residents residing in or within 30 miles of Fort Smith, Northwest Territories, who trap on a registered fur management area that is wholly situated both north of the northern boundary of Township 118 and east of Wood Buffalo National Park, are exempt from the mandatory registration of fisher, lynx, otter or wolverine.
+If you are interested in taking the Alberta Trapper Education Course, contact the Alberta Trappers

+Association office in Westlock at (780) 349-6626, or visit http://albertatrappers.com/trapper-courses.html for a list of course locations and dates.

+- Non-residents residing in or within 30 miles of Fort Smith, Northwest Territories, who trap on a registered fur management area that is wholly situated both north of the northern boundary of Township 118 and east of Wood Buffalo National Park, are exempt from the mandatory registration of fisher, lynx, otter or wolverine.
 Further, an Alberta Provincial Export Permit is not required to export such fisher, lynx, otter or wolverine outside of Alberta. - REMINDER: For Registered Fur Management Licence holders, please ensure you renew your annual licences by September 30 each year.
 This is a requirement under the Alberta Wildlife Act and Regulation, and not doing so may result in your RFML privileges being revoked.